 How is interviewing with the CEO different from successful interviewing in general?

-If you feel very nervous or intimidated by the CEO’s high position, try spending some time thinking about the CEO as a person not so different from you.
+If you feel very nervous or intimidated by the CEO’s high position, try spending some time thinking about them as a person not so different from you.
 What do you have in common?
 Can you find any clues online?
 If not, just use your imagination.
-Picture him in some likable situation like playing with his grandchildren or pets, or doing volunteer work.
-Really feel the reality that he has loves, disappointments and vulnerabilities like anyone else, and wish him well.
-What you’re doing is getting ready to relate to him in a truly friendly and comfortable way.
+Picture them in some likable situation like playing with their grandchildren or pets, or doing volunteer work.
+Really feel the reality that they have loves, disappointments and vulnerabilities like anyone else, and wish them well.
+What you’re doing is getting ready to relate to them in a truly friendly and comfortable way.
 This mental preparation can make a noticeable shift in your confidence and authenticity.

-The CEO generally takes a more personal pride in the company than anyone else.
-She may even be a founder or owner.
-At any rate, she wants to see that your interest in and appreciation for the company is profound.
+The CEO may take a more personal pride in the company than others do.
+They may even be a founder or owner.
+At any rate, they want to see that your interest in and appreciation for the company is strong.
 Show that you have not only researched the company but that you have remembered and thought about what you learned from your interviews with others there.

 What else should you keep in mind when preparing to ace a CEO interview?

 Be ready for the CEO to talk more than he listens.
-It could be a valuable opportunity to learn about him, the company, its culture, and the job you’re being considered for.
+It could be a valuable opportunity to learn about the chief executive, the company, its culture, and the job you’re being considered for.
 Ask if you may take notes.
-On the other hand, he may even expect you to do most of the talking.
+On the other hand, they may start with an extremely open-ended question like “So, what’s your story?” and expect you to do most of the talking.
+Be ready for anything.
 Acing the CEO interview requires you to flow with this leader’s individual style and agenda.

 If you’ve gotten this far you’re probably near the top of the list of candidates, or the only one left.
 They’re hoping you’re the one!